-Reconciliation centres are:
+Reconciliation Centres are:

-• Local expressions of an international reconciliation practice.

-They are reminders that reconciliation has roots in a humanitarian, ecumenical, social justice, liberation or other tradition.
+Local expressions of a reconciliation practice that is international.
+They are reminders of a wider reconciliation movement with its roots in a humanitarian, ecumenical, social justice, liberation or other traditions.
 The national conflict is understood in a wider context.

-(For example: Corrymeela began before the conflict emerged here; it had its roots in the post World War II ecumenical tradition; the Ecumenical Laity Centres Movement in Europe and especially the work of the World Council of Churches and Ecumenical Youth Service Work Camps)
+( for example: Corrymeela began before the conflict emerged here; it had its roots in the post World War 2 ecumenical tradition, the Ecumenical Laity Centres Movement in Europe and especially the work of the World Council of Churches and Ecumenical Youth Service Workcamps and their history with offering sanctuary to Jewish people and other Minorities)